cleaner-bot/website/mkdocs/legal/privacy.md

 - link to avatar.
 - Discord premium (Nitro) status
 - list of the user's guilds (servers)
+- language.

 User information for "Radar" is:

 - IP address

-For details, refer to https://discord.com/developers/docs/resources/user#user-object.
+For more details, refer to https://discord.com/developers/docs/resources/user#user-object.

 ### Categories of affected users

 - Users of Discord.
 - Challenged Discord users.
+- Users who wish to verify.
 - Administrators of service "Dashboard".
 - Visitors of "Radar".

 ### Purposes of processing

-Providing and adminstering our service „The Cleaner“.
+Providing, adminstering and protecting our service „The Cleaner“.

 ### Applicable legal bases